ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 isisicp.simulation.detcards.crate2.number = 12
 ```

-If you have defined   isisisp.datadae.use = true     in isisicp.properties   then you need to make sure the setector card referred to in data_dae.xml  is created by above.
-If this is a pure setup/test machine rather than a real instrument, you may just want to set     isisisp.datadae.use = false
+If you have defined `isisisp.datadae.use = true` in `isisicp.properties` then you need to make sure the detector card referred to in data_dae.xml  is created by above.
+If this is a pure setup/test machine rather than a real instrument, you may just want to set `isisisp.datadae.use = false`

 ## DAE3 does not start

-DAE3 is new ethernet based acquisition electronics on ZOOM and MARI, it used ISISICP and looks like DAE2 for most purposes.
+DAE3 is new ethernet based acquisition electronics on ZOOM and MARI, it used `ISISICP` and looks like DAE2 for most purposes.
 If everything remains in processing, it may be that the `arp` network entries did not get created - these should be done as a system time boot task.
 Do `arp -a` and see if there is an entry for 192.168.1.101 etc.  If not, run `set_dae3_arp.bat` in `c:\labview modules\dae` as as administrator

 ## Error code 112

-If there is an error code 112 reported in the log it means that the disk (data volume) is full and it can not start the isisicp program.
+If there is an error code 112 reported in the log it means that the disk (data volume) is full and it can not start the `isisicp` program.